• Skip to primary navigation

 • Carefully set the prepared shapes aside and process the other half of dough in the same way.

-• Scoop out the Milosti with a slotted spoon onto a plate lined with paper towels to drain excess fat.
-Continue until you have fried all the prepared pieces.
+• Use a slotted spoon to scoop the Milosti onto a plate lined with paper towels to drain the excess fat.
+Repeat this process until all the prepared pieces are fried.

-• Sift the powdered sugar into a medium bowl.
+• Sift 1 cup powdered sugar into a bowl.
 While the cookies are still warm, completely cover them on all sides.
 If you have a sweet tooth, sprinkle with more sugar when serving.

 Notes

-• Makes about one full large bowl of Bozi milosti cookies (for 6-8 people).
+• The basic recipe makes about one full large bowl of Bozi milosti cookies (for 6-8 people).

-• SERVING: Bozi milosti are prepared on the same day that they are consumed.
-They lose their crispness and become tougher the next day.
-Serve as a sweet treat with coffee or tea when expecting guests or at a family gathering.
+• SERVING: Prepare Milosti on the same day you plan to eat them, as they lose their crunch and become tougher the next day.
+Serve them as a sweet treat with coffee or tea when expecting visitors or at a family gathering.

 Calories: 496kcal | Carbohydrates: 41g | Protein: 5g | Fat: 34g | Saturated Fat: 7g | Polyunsaturated Fat: 16g | Monounsaturated Fat: 8g | Trans Fat: 0.2g | Cholesterol: 132mg | Sodium: 9mg | Potassium: 55mg | Fiber: 1g | Sugar: 17g | Vitamin A: 300IU | Vitamin C: 0.1mg | Calcium: 26mg | Iron: 2mg